Robert Gordon Switz: Career

-Switz went abroad again to France, where he obtained an airplane pilot's license, then trained at Roosevelt Field (airport) on Long Island.
+Switz went abroad again to France, where he obtained an airplane pilot's license, then trained at Roosevelt Field on Long Island.

 Some time during the 1920s, Switz joined the Communist Party USA and then the GRU (Soviet Military Intelligence) in the early 1930s.
-In New York, they worked in a network that included Lydia Stahl and Paulne Jacobson-Levine (later recounted in the 1952 memoir of Whittaker Chambers).
+In New York, he worked in a network that included Lydia Stahl and Paulne Jacobson-Levine (later recounted in the 1952 memoir of Whittaker Chambers).

 In early 1933, Switz was involved in turning an American soldier, Robert Osman, stationed in Panama Canal Zone, via a "honey trap" - Frema Karry, a young Russian girl in Switz's network.
 Osman provided war plans.
 He was arrested, represented by socialist lawyer Louis Waldman (later lawyer for Walter Krivitsky), and imprisoned for 25 years.
 Switz escaped unnamed at the time.
 In July 1933, Switz was reassigned to a Paris-based network led by "Markovich."
 He went to live in Paris as a sales representative for the MacNeil Instrument Company: the company's president J.N.A.
 Van Ven Bonwhuizsen later said, "He never made any sales."

 As a spy in Paris for the Soviets, Switz's role in espionage was to "gather French defense information for the benefit of Soviet intelligence."
 In December 1933, French intelligence arrested Switz in his apartment on the Rue de la Chaussée d'Antin (near the Paris Opera).
 Most of the information collected concerned French armaments, and was a form of industrial espionage.
 It included nearly $3,800, letters from the French Ministry of War, and eggshells, each pierced on one end.
 His arrest led to the arrest of 29 others, including Stahl and Romanian spy Octave Dumoulin.
 Switz escaped prosecution by cooperating with investigators from La Sûreté nationale.
 The trial occurred in March 1935.